coreos/tectonic-forum/README.md

 * Scoped.
 One bug per report.
 Do not follow up with another bug inside one report.
 It may be worthwhile to read [Elika Etemad’s article on filing good bug reports](http://fantasai.inkedblade.net/style/talks/filing-good-bugs/) before creating a bug report.

 We might ask for further information to locate a bug.
 A duplicated bug report will be closed.
-Here is a template we encourage you to use when filing issues:

-### Issue Report Template

-*Tectonic Version*

-*Environment*

-What hardware/cloud provider/hypervisor is being used with Tectonic?

-*Expected Behavior*

-*Actual Behavior*

-*Reproduction Steps*

-  1. ...
-  2. ...

-*Other Information*

-## Feature Requests

-This Forum is not meant for capturing feature request feedback; please direct any feature requests to tectonic-feedback@coreos.com.